Trzcianne

 Trzcianne (טרעסטיני) is a village in Mońki County, Podlaskie Voivodeship, in north-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Trzcianne.
-It lies approximately 11 km south-west of Mońki and 41 km north-west of the regional capital Białystok.
 It is close to Biebrza National Park.

 History

 First records of Trzcianne come from the 13th century.
 The name probably comes from reeds (trzcina) surrounding the river that flowed through the village.

 The lands of Trzcianne first belonged to the Baltic Yotvingians.
 Then Trzcianne became part of the Wizna Land, created in the 14th century, of the Duchy of Masovia, within which it was located on the border of Goniądz and Tykocin counties.
 Then, Trczianne belonged to the Bielsk Land that was part of Podlachia, first within the Grand Duchy of Lithuania and then the Kingdom of Poland.